-We are a sustainable menswear brand founded in London that is committed to creating long lasting garments, reducing waste, supporting local communities and using fabrics made from organic and regenerated materials.
+We are a sustainable menswear brand founded in London, committed to creating long lasting garments, reducing waste, supporting local communities and using fabrics made from organic and regenerated materials.
 Our first collection integrates functionality and comfort into a fresh and vibrant style that defines our brand.
 We are mostly proud of our Brazilian inspired swim briefs made from fishing nets and other waste that would otherwise pollute the Earth.

 Our clothes are designed and produced in London and we partner with one local and independent manufacturer; we source only sustainable fabrics that are knitted/woven in the UK and Europe and carry a fair trade certification.